File Sorting

 Searching

-There are two different types of search; "Current Location" and "Advanced Search".
+There are two different types of search; "This Location" and "Advanced Search".

-At the top of the file listing there is a search field labeled with "Search in your current location" with a gray Search button to the right of it.
+At the top of the file listing there is a search field labeled with "Search in this Location" with a black Search button to the right of it.
 Entering search criteria in this field will search for files only within this location; it will not search within folders or other workspaces.
-Text entered in this field will search on the following criterial associated with each file:
+Text entered in this field will search on the name of each file.
+To use:

 Comments